AlphsX/qoder-spec-agents/README.md

 - **Documentation**: Check the API docs at `/docs`
 - **Issues**: Report bugs via GitHub Issues
 - **Health Check**: Monitor API status at `/health`

+## 🎯 Project Status

+Checkmate Spec Preview is currently in active development with regular updates and improvements.
+The application is fully functional with mock data for demonstration purposes, and can be easily connected to real AI APIs and external services by configuring the appropriate API keys.

+## 📈 Future Enhancements

+- Real API integration for chat functionality
+- Advanced message formatting (markdown, code blocks)
+- File upload and image processing
+- Voice recording and playback
+- Chat export and sharing features
+- Plugin system for extended functionality

 ---